How to Make Hay and the Tools You Need

 Tedding

-Tedding Machine
+Tedding machine

-If your pasture has a high yield, you can use a wheel rake or a rotary rake with spring tines.
-Even though these are rakes, you can also use them to turn the hay.
-By adjusting the angle of the wheel rake’s wheels to the direction of movement, you can flip the hay.
-Similarly, by changing the angle of the rotary rake’s tines, you can spread the hay out.
+If you have a wheel rake or a rotary rake, you can also use them as alternatives.
+Although these are rakes, you can also use them to turn over hay.
+By adjusting the lifting angle of the spring tines on the wheel rake, you can turn the hay.
+Similarly, by changing the rotation direction of the raking disc on the rotary rake, you can spread the hay.

 Raking

-Raking Machine
+Raking machine

 Baling